aodn/reporting/README.md

 These embargo plots are then uploaded to Sheryll as part of the same R script.

-At the end of this process 10 tables and 34 views should be present in the 'reporting' schema.
+At the end of this process, 10 tables and 34 views should be present in the 'reporting' schema.
 The fact of having views instead of tables in the reporting schema is problematic when modifications are required on underlying schemas used by the reporting queries.

 This ad-hoc workflow could be improved by: